TrieYang/ChemoManual/README.md

 # Chemotherapy Manual App

 Welcome to the Chemotherapy Manual App!
-This application is designed to provide comprehensive information and assistance related to chemotherapy, aimed at both patients and healthcare professionals.
+This application is designed to provide comprehensive information and assistance related to daily life during chemotherapy, aimed at providing advice for both patients and their families.

 ## Features